 TA: What's one thing you ALWAYS pack when you travel?

 Christina: My non-negotiable packing item is -- you're going to laugh -- a tiny, spiky massage ball.
 I walk endlessly on trips and my middle-aged back does not love that.
 But I find that some early morning stretching with my ball under the small of my back or glutes is an amazing restorer.
 Some people use them on their feet.
 I just walked 5 miles daily for two weeks in Spain no problem!
 I'd never have made it without my massage ball.
-Just google "spiky massage ball" on Amazon.
+Just Google "spiky massage ball" on Amazon.
 It's the best $7 you'll ever spend if you struggle with these kinds of issues.

 TA: If you could only give a traveler one piece of advice, what would it be?

 Christina: Take the leap.
 Book a trip.
-Just do it, like Nike says.
+Just do it, as Nike says.
 There are so many reasons people allow travel to remain a vague idea -- budget, time, family commitments -- and never actually get around to it.
 All of these obstacles are definitely surmountable with a little education and creative thinking.
 Don't be that person who regrets you didn't see more of the world during your last days on earth.

 TA: What are some of your favorite travel blogs and communities?